We support faculty in ensuring students with disabilities can achieve their goals.

 Ensuring your syllabus is comprehensive.We suggest that faculty include the following language in their syllabi:

-If you have a documented disability that requires accommodations, please contact the Center for Educational Access at 410.837.4775 or firstname.lastname@example.org.
+If you have a documented disability that requires accommodations, please contact the Office of Disability and Access Services at 410.837.4775 or firstname.lastname@example.org.
 The office is in the Academic Center, Room 139.
 The center provides reasonable and appropriate accommodations for students with documented disabilities.

 Understanding testing accommodations.